red-gold/causality/causal-doc/overview/introduction.md

 are seperated into different sub-packages under the `/packages/` folder.
 Each sub-package exports at most one mixin for building pipeline, For example, causality-optimizer provide trainerMixins for optimizing parameters.

 Key design principles:
-- Make everything isomorphic.
+- All components are isomorphic.
-- Make everything easy to extend.
-- Make everything open to view.
-- Make data processing as functional blocks.
+- self-explaning.

 We not use type script because we try to mitigate early technical debt from unpaid [type tax](https://medium.com/javascript-scene/the-typescript-tax-132ff4cb175b).